Learn more about share transfers

 Cancellation of the original share certificate

-Waiting for the update of electronic register of members by ACRA
+Waiting for the update of the electronic register of members by ACRA

 Once ACRA has updated the electronics register of members, the transfer will be effective.